iam-peekay/personal-website/content/posts/2019-04-17-stop-attaching-your-identity-to-your-ideas.md

 A person's identity is inseparable from their ideas.
 For example:

-* If you believe that killing animals is bad, you might identify as a vegetarian or vegan.
+* If you believe that killing animals is bad, you may identify as a vegetarian or vegan.
-* If you think the government must guarantee that no one is in need, you might identify as a liberal.
+* If you believe the government must guarantee that no one is in need, you may identify as a liberal.
 * If you think it's easier to breathe underwater than on land, you may identify as a fish.

 ... you get the point.